 Here you will also be able to customise your own chocolate and stuff it with any ingredients you want.
 Definitely better than a regular souvenir if you are thinking of bringing something back for your friends and family.

 As you walk out of the museum, look to your left.
 You will be hard pushed to resist the cafe for a slice of that freshly baked chocolate cake paired with a cup of coffee or tea.

 Spot Street Art on a Bike

-One of the more unusual things to do in Cologne or quirky activities as we like to call them is to get cycling in the city.
-We were so impressed with cycling lanes everywhere.
+One of the quirky things to do in Cologne is to spot street art in the city, on a bike.
+We were so impressed with cycling lanes.
 Cologne’s cycling culture could almost rival Amsterdam.
 Just watch out for cyclists if you are walking on foot, they are fast.

 Besides the good infrastructure, there’s so much cool street art in the trendy Belgian quarter and especially Ehrenfeld.
 Grafitti and mural spotting in these two hip districts is so much fun, they are everywhere you look, on the brick walls, streets, and even lampshades.

 You can either get a tram or a taxi to get there and explore the art scene by yourself, or join a very cool guided bike tour.
 You’ll enjoy it either way.

 Wander through the Eerie “Yard of the Sick”